 Bozeman, MT 59717-3320

-How do I order photocopies of published or manuscript materials while in-person at Special Collections?If the librarian has approved your copy request you will be provided with a form for published or manuscript material.
+How do I order photocopies of published or manuscript materials while in-person at Special Collections?If the archivist has approved your copy request you will be provided with a form for published or manuscript material.
 The copy request form has a copyright law notice printed on it under which you must sign.
 You must fill out a separate request for photocopies from separate published or manuscript sources.
-Pages in published material may be marked with colored paper provided by the reference librarian; the paper to be placed in front of the page(s) to be copied and the page numbers noted on the form.
+Pages in published material may be marked with colored paper provided by the reading room staff; the paper to be placed in front of the page(s) to be copied and the page numbers noted on the form.
 A separate form is used for copies made from manuscript collections, and the description of the sheet(s) to be copied should be as complete as possible.
 Colored paper should be placed lengthwise in front of the sheet(s), and folders must be replaced into their container.
-Once the form has been completed the librarian will place it with other photocopy orders for transfer to the library's Photocopy Service office in the building's basement.
+Once the form has been completed the staff will place it with other photocopy orders for handling.